LiljebergXYZ/IFTTT-Postnord-Shipment/README.md

 ## Usage

-1. Get your IFTTT maker token from: [https://ifttt.com/services/maker/settings](https://ifttt.com/services/maker/settings)
+1. Get your IFTTT Maker token from: [https://ifttt.com/services/maker/settings](https://ifttt.com/services/maker/settings)
-2. Create a recipee/applet with maker for the event "shipment_change"
+2. Create an applet with the Maker service using the event "shipment_change"
 3. Run

 You can fill out the config.json